panditanvita/MovieBot-aka-Chappie/README.md

 making sure it is all mutually compatible.

 There are many cases and sub-cases.
 For example:
-Case 1: we have one movie in the list of tags
+Case 1: We have one movie in the list of tags
-Case 2: we have a movie and a theatre, is this movie playing at this theatre?
+Case 2: We have a movie and a theatre, is this movie playing at this theatre?
-Case 3: we have multiple movies and one theatre.
+Case 3: We have multiple movies and one theatre.
 Which movies are playing at the theatre?
 Case 4: We have one movie and one time of day.
 Which theatres can we return?
 And so on.
 The order of attempting-to-fit multiple options is movies - theatres - time.
 So it might input a movie